Research at UMF

 Applied Behavior Analysis for Autistic Pre-Schoolers

 Brittany Jones, '17

-Brittany Jones (‘17) centered her research study around applied behavior analysis (ABA), an evidence-based methodology “comprised of numerous interventions that follow the operant model of psychology.
-The main idea of ABA is to use these intervention strategies to shape behavior in the forms of increasing the frequency of a behavior, decreasing (and in some cases extinguishing) the occurrence of the behavior, and modifying the behavior.”
-These strategies are effective with the symptoms of individuals with autism spectrum disorder (ASD).
-Using this methodology, Jones worked with two children at a specialized preschool in Livermore which implements ABA in their classrooms.
+As an Early Childhood Special Education major, Brittany Jones (‘17) chose to write her Honor Thesis on the application of Applied Behavior Analysis (ABA) to children with Autism Spectrum Disorder (ASD).
+According to Brittany, the main principle behind ABA is to modify behavior through strategic interventions.
+Using this approach, Jones worked with two children at a specialized preschool in Livermore that has adopted ABA in its classrooms.
 “I tracked their behavior and academic data across the first few months of the semester, specifically their communication behaviors with teachers and peers, and play and peer interaction goals.
-I analyzed this data to conclude that the interventions used under applied behavior analysis were effective in improving communication and peer interaction in young children with autism.”
-In 2017, Jones presented her findings at the Northeast Regional Honors Conference.
-She plans to use her research findings as a “foundation to any doctoral research I do in graduate school” as “there is limited research citing these interventions and their effectiveness with very young children.”
+I analyzed this data to conclude that the interventions used under ABA were effective in improving communication and peer interaction in young children with autism.”
+Shortly before graduating in 2017, Jones presented her findings at the Northeast Regional Honors Conference.
+She now plans to use her research findings as a “foundation to any doctoral research I do in graduate school (as) there is limited research citing these interventions and their effectiveness with very young children.”